Test Configuration & Driver Release Notes

 - Grand Theft Auto V

-Lets look at AMD’s release highlights regarding the Catalyst 15.4 driver before we head to performance testing.
-Please also see the Catalyst 15.4.1 Release Notes and you can choose your download from the links provided by AMD.
+Lets look at Nvidia’s release highlights regarding the GeForce 355.82 WHQL driver before we head to performance testing.

-Let’s head to the charts and compare the driver progress from the Omega WHQL Catalyst driver to 15.4.1 Beta, and with the GTX 980 since we tested them last time.
+Let’s head to the chart and compare the driver progress with the GTX 980 Ti and with the GTX 980 Ti SLI since we tested the last time.